Triple Olympic medalist and face of the CZ 457 series

-Interview and bio
+Interview and Bio

 You have four children with your husband, Matthew.
 Will any of them become a shooting hopeful and then a champion like their parents?

 Well, it was quite simple.
 I was really good at it, progressed quickly and soon achieved some pretty exceptional results.
-So there was no reason to switch to another one really (laughing).
+So there was really no reason to switch to another one (laughing).
 At the time, I knew nothing about three-position shooting with rimfire rifles.
-My achievements were more about luck, apart from the standing position, I was really good at that one.
+My achievements were more about luck, apart from the standing position.
+I was really good at that one.
 It was only after I fully understood this discipline that I began to enjoy it and get a grip on it.

 Were you tempted to switch to, say, a rimfire rifle after your superb results at the Olympics, and the Air Rifle World and European Championships?
-After all, your husband, Matthew Emmons, is an Olympic winner in this category.
+After all, your husband, Matthew Emmons, is an Olympic medalist in this category.

 Taking into account your extensive experience, what do you think about the CZ 457 series?
 Do you feel it’s suitable for shooting sports?